EricWay1024/Scientific-Computation-Notes/main.typ

   $
 ]

-== Non-stationary methods: The CG method
+== Non-stationary methods: The conjugate gradient method

 #theorem[
   Let $A$ be a symmetric positive definite matrix.
 Then $ angle.l bd(u), bd(v) angle.r_A = bd(u)^t A bd(v) $ defines an inner product. <matrix-ip>